gchnick/territory-api/README.md

 # 🗺 Territory API Rest

-This ia a backend that serves as the basis for developing an application for territory servant records.
+This is a backend that serves as the basis for developing an application for territory servant records.

 ## Comming soon